muhammadidthis/3D-Printer-OSE-Marlin/README.md

 #### Step 1: Download the Firmware
 1. Clone or download this repository:
+Open Arduino IDE 1.6.8 and open OSE_Marlin.ino file in the folder - that is the firmware for the 3D printer controller board.

 ### 2. Configure the firmware
 1. Navigate te the Marlin Folder
-2. Open Configuration.h and Configuration_adv.h files in your preferred code editor.
+2. Open Configuration_TitanAero_1804.h and Configuration_TitanAero_lcd.1804.h files in your preferred code editor.
 3. Edit the following to your liking:

 Printer dimensions: Adjust X_MAX_POS, Y_MAX_POS, and Z_MAX_POS.